 Back at the rail, gripping the post with one hand while aiming with the other, I was just about to cut loose when right behind me João called out, “HEY—LOOK AT THAT.”

-Instantly I clamped down and my head shot around.
+Oh!
+Instantly I clamped down and shot my head around.
 There he was, holding up a bent fishing hook to show Ze.

 Next chapter: One Fish Two Fish